 Housing: Starting the Journey

-Will you be ready when it’s time for your son or daughter with a disability to move to a place of their own?
+Will you be ready when it’s time for your young adult with a disability to move to a place of their own?
 The time to start planning is now!
 This Housing Project video gives you some groundwork from which to begin the journey.

 This five part Housing Video Series called “Home Is…" features the voices of young adults with disabilities describing what “Home” means to them and what they have learned along the way.
 This series focuses on the multidimensional aspects of home - Home is not just a getting a “place” but getting “a life."